 Whether you are a seasoned hospitality industry pro or new to the business, there is always more to learn.
 This is especially true when it comes to revenue management best practices.
 Understanding and knowing which methods and tools to use will go a long way in optimizing your property’s revenue potential.

-Let’s review the revenue management fundamentals, look at the latest best practices, and explore strategies and tools for data and analytics you may find useful.
+Let’s review the revenue management fundamentals, look at the latest best practices, and explore strategies, techniques, and tools for data and analytics you may find useful.

 What Is Revenue Management?